SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 of the scenario.

-The minimum desired implementation of the scenario has the Java implementation of the domain entities, and the Black Box Context (BBC) integration tests.
+The minimum desired implementation of the scenario has the Java implementation of the domain entities and the Black Box Context (BBC) integration tests.

 We assume here that the Java code conforms to the teams defined standards for the code quality and documentation.

 The BBC tests are the recommended way to test scenarios in Spine.
-They are specifically built to allow you checking your business logic the same way it works in the real application.
+They are specifically built to allow you to check your business logic the same way it works in the real application.

 <!-- //TODO:2020-07-20:yuri-sergiichuk: add links to the BBC examples/guides -->